Logo

 Azure alignment matters if you run agents in Azure Functions, Container Apps, AKS, or VM scale sets.
 You want straightforward authentication, compatibility with your outbound networking model, and the ability to apply the same proxy policy across environments.
 Session handoff is valuable when multiple agents collaborate on a single task and need continuity across tool calls.
 Streaming support matters when retrieval results are processed incrementally or when tool layers return data progressively.

-GSocks is designed for workloads that need high-concurrency routing with controllable session behavior.
+Gsocks is designed for workloads that need high-concurrency routing with controllable session behavior.
 You can run rotating endpoints for breadth,sticky sessions for continuity, and allocate routing policies per workload so agent pipelines remain predictable under scale.
 The intended outcome is simple: stable retrieval, reproducible runs, and fewer failures inside the agent loop.

 Ready to get started?